-© Unofficial Royalty 2023
+© Unofficial Royalty 2024

 November 1, 1526 – Birth of Katarina Jagellonica, Queen of Sweden, wife of King Johan III of Sweden, in Krakow, Poland

 Katarina was the daughter of Sigismund I, King of Poland and Grand Duke of Lithuania.
 Due to in-fighting among the sons of the deceased King Gustav I Vasa of Sweden, Katarina was married to the future King Johan III of Sweden.
-In exchange for marrying Katarina, Johan received a substantial sum of money and land in Livonia (located in present-day Estonia and Latvia) which then hindered the expansionist policy of his half-brother King Erik XIV.
+In exchange for marrying Katarina, Johan received a substantial sum of money and land in Livonia (located in present-day Estonia and Latvia), which hindered the expansionist policy of his half-brother King Erik XIV.
 In January 1569, the Riksdag (parliament) legally dethroned Erik.
 Johan and Katarina were crowned King and Queen of Sweden on July 10, 1569.
-As Queen Consort of Sweden, Katarina had much political influence and influenced her husband in many areas, such as his foreign policy and his interest in Renaissance art.
+As Queen Consort of Sweden, Katarina had much political influence and influenced her husband in many areas, such as his foreign policy and interest in Renaissance art.
 In the spring of 1583, Katarina became seriously ill with gout, and after much suffering, she died, aged 56.

 Unofficial Royalty: Katarina Jagellonica, Queen of Sweden